How Do I Get Started?

 Who is responsible for sending invoices to the sponsor?

 UMBC’s Office of Contract and Grant Accounting (OCGA) is responsible for sending invoices to sponsors that require billing.
-Also, if a sponsor has questions regarding an invoice, it should be directed to OCGA, not to the Principal Investigator or to MIPAR.
+Also, if a sponsor has questions regarding an invoice, it should be directed to OCGA, not to the Principal Investigator or to CS3.
 If you receive such a request from a sponsor, you should direct them to OCGA.
-If you are unsure about whom to contact in OCGA, contact MIPAR and we can direct the sponsor to the grant accountant assigned to your award.
+If you are unsure about whom to contact in OCGA, contact CS3 and we can direct the sponsor to the grant accountant assigned to your award.

 My award states that a financial report is required.
 Who prepares this?